GOD IN THE BOOK OF ESTHER

 Undoubtedly, among several lessons, the book of Esther teaches us that God’s blessings or favour we receive in life are divine provision and preparation for us to fulfil our God-assigned unique responsibilities and purposes in our generation (Esth.
 4:13-16).

 God’s blessings are not for our self-gratification, boasting, or for us to simply consume upon our lusts.
-It is a sheer ignorance or immaturity to think that God just blesses and favours you only for your profits.
+It is a sheer ignorance or immaturity to think that God just blesses and favours you only for your personal gratification or satisfaction.

 Unfolding events recorded in Chapters 3, 4 and 5 of the book of Esther are quite distressing and disturbing for the Jews in Babylon.